Iain-Donald/10mm_socket_programmer_utilities/README.md

 Because this is primarily for myself, I likely won't accept excessive files or folders of content not relevant to what I am doing.

 Typically I have a particular notation style for text documents.
-I'll compare it to MD with my notation on the line below each MD line if possible:
+It was built out of either laziness or MD files lacking navigability in some terminals.
+I'll compare it to MD with my notation on the line below each MD line if possible.:
 ```
 /// Headers